opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 categories:
  - community

 excerpt: New for version 2.4, Point in Time (PIT) is the preferred pagination method for OpenSearch.
-While OpenSearch still supports other ways to paginate results, PIT search proves superior in capabilities and performance, because it is not bound to a query, and it supports consistent pagination going forward and backward.
+While OpenSearch still supports other ways to paginate results, PIT search proves superior in capabilities and performance because it is not bound to a query and it supports consistent pagination going forward and backward.
 ---

 New for [version 2.4](https://opensearch.org/blog/releases/2022/11/opensearch-2-4-is-available-today/), Point in Time (PIT) is the preferred pagination method for OpenSearch.
-While OpenSearch still supports other ways to paginate results, PIT search proves superior in capabilities and performance, because it is not bound to a query, and it supports consistent pagination going forward and backward.
+While OpenSearch still supports other ways to paginate results, PIT search proves superior in capabilities and performance because it is not bound to a query and it supports consistent pagination going forward and backward.

 ## OpenSearch pagination methods